 Sautéed Spinach

 The sautéed spinach is a classic and versatile side dish, perfect for accompanying a wide variety of dishes.
-They pair excellently with roasts, stews, and grilled meats, but they are also great beside egg or fish-based dishes, such as salmon, with which they create a particularly delicious combination.
-In this recipe, healthy and quick, there’s no need to boil the spinach: simple pan-cooking is more than enough to get tender and flavorful spinach, preserving their valuable nutrients.
-Besides being a practical side dish, sautéed spinach can become the ideal base for many other appetizing dishes, like the savory ricotta and spinach pie, the spinach meatloaf, or the chicken and spinach cutlets.
-In this recipe, I cooked the spinach in a mix of oil and butter, as I find that the latter slightly sweetens the metallic taste of spinach; however, if you prefer, you can use just oil.
+They pair excellently with roasts, stews and grilled meat, but are also great alongside egg or fish-based dishes, such as salmon, with which they create a particularly tasty combination.
+In this healthy and quick recipe, it is not necessary to boil the spinach: simple pan cooking is more than enough to obtain soft and flavorful spinach, best preserving their precious nutrients.
+Besides being a practical side dish, sautéed spinach can become the ideal base for many other appetizing dishes, such as the savory ricotta and spinach pie, the spinach meatloaf or the chicken and spinach cutlets.
+In this recipe, I cooked the spinach in a mix of oil and butter, as I find that the latter slightly sweetens the metallic taste of spinach; however, if you prefer, you can use only oil.

 You might also be interested in: